kyliecharlotte/407-Winter24/README.md

 # concert_scan.py
-Enter an artist and get updated on any concerts going on!
+Enter an artist and get informed on any concerts going on in the Eugene area.